nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * `Locale locale = Locale.getDefault(); System.out.println(locale);`

+#### `volatile`

+* "Since you are setting this variable from a different thread e.g. main thread, it's important to mark this variable volatile, otherwise, it's possible for the running thread to cache its value and never check back to main memory for updated value and running infinitely." (https://www.java67.com/2015/07/how-to-stop-thread-in-java-example.html)

 #### miscellaneous

 * You can have a method and a field with the same name in a class.